World reacts to ICJ ruling on South Africa’s genocide case against Israel

 He added that Israel will continue to defend itself and its citizens while adhering to international law.

 Meanwhile, far-right National Security Minister Itamar Ben-Gvir mocked the ICJ after the court issued its interim ruling.
+“Hague shmague,” the minister wrote on the social media platform X.

 South Africa